szzexpoi/POEM/README.md

 - proto_learning: the code for our prototype learning method with object factorization.

 Please refer to the README in each directory for details.

+### Disclaimer
+We adopt the official implementation of the [XNM](https://github.com/shijx12/XNM-Net) as a backbone model for attention supervision.
+We use the bottom-up features provided in the following repos: [for VQA](https://github.com/peteanderson80/bottom-up-attention) and [for GQA](https://github.com/airsplay/lxmert).
+Please refer to these links for further README information.

 ### Reference
 If you use our code or data, please cite our paper: